Post-Adoption Resources

-Home / Post Adoption Resources
+Home / Post-Adoption Resources

 Please note that New Life Adoptions has not extensively reviewed every website or publication on this resource list.
 It is also not a comprehensive list of all the available adoption-related resources.

 This list is given as a tool for you to use your own judgment and discretion in finding resources to encourage and educate you on your adoption journey.
-For more resources contact our Post Adoption Social Worker.
+For more resources contact our Post-Adoption Social Worker.

 For All Parties

 The mix of participants has included adoption experiences ranging from infant domestic, international, foster care, open, closed, recent and decades ago, etc. Across a wide spectrum of adoption backgrounds, conversations bring a sense of commonality that is affirming and encouraging.
-They start with a large group format, then break into facilitated small group discussions.

-This event is free for attendees, but they request that you RSVP ahead of time.
-To learn more and RSVP for the next Adoption Connection check out their website or contact Bellis at info@mybellis.org or 952-944-0866.
+To learn more check out their website or contact Bellis at info@mybellis.org or 952-944-0866.

 Foster Adopt Minnesota (Previously MN Adopt) provides services to support all members of adoption relationships.
 They have up-to-date information about support groups and resources available by phone and on their website.
 They provide education through regularly scheduled trainings, workshops, and webinars.
 Check out their website for what is coming up soon.